Physical Therapy

 Fall, 4 credit hours

 In this course, students will apply musculoskeletal knowledge from the previous semester to amputee and prosthetic rehabilitation, and orthotics.
-Students will study the cardiovascular and pulmonary systems and related pathologies.
-Cardiopulmonary rehabilitation principles and management will be discussed and applied.
+Students will study the cardiovascular, pulmonary, and lymphatic systems and related pathologies.
+Cardiopulmonary rehabilitation principles and management will be discussed and applied, including management in the acute care/critical care environment.
 Conditions of the integumentary system will be discussed with emphasis on physical therapy management of wounds and burns.
-Students will also receive an introduction to common conditions related to other body systems and their management from a physical therapy perspective.
-Other systems will include endocrine and metabolic, gastrointestinal, genital and reproductive, hematologic, hepatic and biliary, immune, lymphatic, renal and urologic.

 PHTA 205 NEUROMUSCULAR PATHOLOGIES